alvarolorentedev/is-unit-testing-dead/presentation.md

 ### Mountebank

-- Allows you to fake services your application interacts with  <!-- .element: class="fragment fade-in plain" -->
+- Allows you to fake services you interact with  <!-- .element: class="fragment fade-in plain" -->
 - setup can be done manually or recorded  <!-- .element: class="fragment fade-in plain" -->

 --